On Ponoko’s blog by Yana there was an interesting comment.

 I don’t quite know right now when Volume 5 will come-out.. there is so much in flux right now but I have a very clear idea of what I want in it… I think at 450 pages a book is a decent enough size, I don’t see myself doubling that as the more content, the longer it takes to put together and higher the price needs to be.
 People find it easier to buy a 200 page book for roughly 20$ than a 400 pages one for double that.
 It will have all new stuff though – that’s the exciting part as my last volume was basically closing the loop on 5 years of experiences, trial and error.
 Hopefully by then, I can get a lot more plasma projects under my belt… need to get a plasma cutter!

-Want to learn how to design for CNC laser, table router or 3D printers?
+Want to learn how to design for CNC machines and make money from it?
 Get my latest book!